actualbudget/docs/docs/install/build-from-source.md

 Installing Actual by building it from source is an advanced, highly technical process.
 We recommend this approach primarily for power users and contributors.

-For non-technical users, we suggest opting for one of these simpler alternatives:
+For non-technical users, we suggest opting for one of the simpler alternatives:
 - [Pikapods](/docs/install/pikapods)
 - [Desktop Client](/download)
 - [Docker](/docs/install/docker)